-For those operating in the hotel industry, maximizing revenue is a top priority, and achieving this goal often requires the right pricing strategy, at the right time.
+Maximizing revenue is a top priority for hotel operators, and achieving this goal often requires the right pricing strategy at the right time.
 Making room rate adjustments based on demand, customer segmentation, and other factors can be the key to overall business success.
 In this article, we offer insight into ten pricing strategies that hotels can adopt in their revenue management strategy to increase the amount of revenue they generate.

 1. Pricing Strategy Based on Forecasting

-The single most important pricing strategy for hotels to master is forecasting to set their prices based on anticipated demand.
-Essentially, this should mean that the hotel room rate being charged will depend on how high the demand is.
-For instance, times of high demand may lead to higher room rates, to maximize revenue.
+The single most important pricing strategy for hotels to master is forecasting, which allows them to set their prices based on anticipated demand.
+This should mean that the hotel room rate charged will depend on the demand.
+For instance, times of high demand may lead to higher room rates to maximize revenue.

-A robust forecasting strategy relies upon accurate records, with historical data proving particularly useful, such as occupancy, revenue, room rates, and average spend per room.
-In addition, it is important to use data already in the books, such as reservations, and any wider market trends.
+A robust forecasting strategy relies upon accurate records, with historical data proving particularly useful, such as occupancy, revenue, room rates, and average spending per room.
+In addition, it is important to use data already in the books, such as reservations and any wider market trends.

 This data can then be used to make pricing decisions.
 So, if your hotel has historically experienced low demand in January, strategic considerations are associated with that.
-As an example, you could consider lowering prices in January to try to build demand, or you could raise prices, to get more out of the smaller customer base.
+For example, you could consider lowering prices in January to build demand or raise prices to get more out of the smaller customer base.

 Further information and some top tips related to forecasting can be found in the article “Forecasting Tips to Improve Your Revenue Management Strategy”.